Saksham0070/FREDS/README.md

      python flask_server.py
      ```
    - The Flask server will run on localhost:5000.

-**Access the Tutorial**:
-For a step-by-step guide on setting up the FREDS development environment, refer to the tutorial linked here: [FREDS Development Setup Tutorial](https://youtu.be/PEVLJlpf_3M?si=WUI1ClfNE5HQAxYU).

 Now you're ready to contribute to FREDS and be a part of the future of secure, anonymous, and open online communication.